 There seems to be three main streams of thought on the best way to roast a chicken in the oven: the low heat method, the regular or standard way, and the high heat method.
 All ways use different approaches to keep the chicken moist and make the skin crisp.
 The low heat method slow cooks the chicken in a roasting pan uncovered for 3-4 hours (depending on the weight) at around 275 degrees.
 You want the internal temperature of the chicken to reach somewhere between 165 -180 degrees.
 The high heat method has you starting to roast the chicken uncovered in a roasting pan at 450 degrees for the first 10-15 minutes.
 Then you turn the oven down to 350 degrees and roast the chicken for 20 minutes per pound.
 Again, you want the internal temperature of the chicken to reach somewhere between 165 -180 degrees.
 The regular or standard method is the cooking technique we usually use at Spice For Life.
 We set the oven temperature to reach 350-375 degrees and then cook the chicken uncovered in a roasting pan for about 1 ½ hours.
 Again, making sure the desired internal temperature is reached.
 We have found this to be the fool-proof way that results in a scrumptious roasted chicken.

 Now the fun comes in deciding what spices to use.
 The usual spices are just some salt, pepper, and maybe a little onion or garlic powder or paprika.
 But with the blends and rubs from Spice For Life, you can kick your dish up to a new level.
-There are 6 blends/rubs we recommend for roasting whole chickens, which come from various parts of the world: Smoky Molasses, Jamaican Jerk, Caribbean Turkey, Herbes de Provence, Honey Chipotle, and Spicy Poultry.
+There are 6 blends/rubs we recommend for roasting whole chickens, which come from various parts of the world: Smoky Molasses, Jamaican Jerk, Caribbean Turkey, Herbes de Provence, and Honey Chipotle.
 Each has its own blend of unique well-balanced flavors; it just depends upon your mood.

 Smoky Molasses Rub brings a Southern twist by adding a sweet and smoky mild heat flavor, which blends well with the chicken.
 Ingredients: granulated molasses, sugar, orange peel, smoked hickory salt, garlic, onion, chipotle, paprika, and red bell pepper.